maarten-pennings/howto/c64mempart/readme.md

 - Line 260 skips initialization of slot 0 of the layout table.
-  Slot 0 is for APM itself; it will be initialized the first time the user will call USR() and leave partition 0.
+  Slot 0 is for APM itself; it will be initialized the first time the user will call `USR()`.

-- Line 270 initializes `PA` ("previous address") to the first free address, for some error checking.
+- Line 270 initializes `PA` ("previous address") to the first free address, for some error checking while creating the partitions (see line 300).

-- Line 280-420 initialize the vector table for partitions 1 to N-1
+- Line 280 initializes the vector table for partitions 1 to N-1
   (PART-0 was done/skipped at line 260).

   - Line 290 reads the wanted address pair `A0`/`A1`for partition `P`.
-  It prints the data.
+    It prints the addresses and the partition size (in kibi bytes).

-- Line 300 checks against overlap and line 310 against too small partitions.
+  - Line 300 checks against partitions overlapping and line 310 against too small partitions (we took 64 bytes as limit).

   - Line 320 ensures that every partitions starts with a 0 byte, as BASIC requires.

-- Lines 330-390 save the layout pointers (for an empty program) to the layout table.
+  - Lines 330-390 save the seven layout pointers (assuming an empty program) to the layout table.
 Again, routine 600 is used, which steps `A` each time.
+    Note that `FRESPC` is included; it does not belong to the layout pointers, but having 14 continous bytes is easy, and it does not harm.

-Line 400 pads the table to 16 entries.
+  - Line 400 pads each slot in the layout table to 16 entries.
     This makes the switch routine easier, ×16 is easier in assembler (4× shift) than ×14.

   - Line 410 records the new first free address.

+- Line 420 ends the partition loop.

 This completes the BASIC program of the Advanced Partition Manager.
 For full source see [listing](#file-apm17---advanced-partition-manager) below.